MultiTax Commission

-- A general survey and description of the kinds of digital products currently offered in the marketplace and the nature of the transactions through which those digital products may be provided to customers;
+• The different kinds of digital products offered in the marketplace and the transactions through which they are provided to customers.

 Internet Tax Freedom Act (ITFA)